devikrishnar/osp-ocp-vm-migration/README.md

 ![image info](./pictures/ocp-website.png)

 In this way we can migrate a VM from OpenStack to OpenShift virtualization keeping the workloads in the VM intact.

 ## Future Work

 * Perform warm migration of VMs between OpenStack and OpenShift Virtualization using [Change Block Tracking](https://wiki.openstack.org/wiki/Raksha).
-* **TODO - make it clearer** : Run an Ansible playbook post migration to configure network settings required by the VM

 ## References